polivenok/algorithms/README.md

 Implementation of well known algorithms in scala for learning purposes.

+**[Sorting algorithms](http://www.sorting-algorithms.com/)**

-Uses scala implicits to add sorting methods to List (in case if algorithm works with immutable data structure) and Array (on case of mutual).
+Implmentation uses scala implicits to add sorting methods to List (in case if algorithm works with immutable data structures in a fucntional way) and Array (in case of usual imperative style with mutable data structures).

 Check `SortingExtensions` object for details

-**[Sorting algorithms](http://www.sorting-algorithms.com/)**

 * Insertion sort
 * Merge sort